gleam-lang/gleam/book/src/tour/enum.md

   | False
 ```

-Enum variants can also contain other values.
+Enum variants can also contain other values, and these values can be extracted
+using a let binding.

 ```rust,noplaypen
 enum User =